Q2/2024 Superinvestor Portfolio Update

 Terry Smith - Fundsmith

 Terry Smith has a broadly diversified portfolio and is not as concentrated as Valley Forge.
-Due to this there are a lot of small changes.
-The biggest change is a 18% reduction in McCormick and a 26% increase in Fortinet.
+Due to this, there are a lot of small changes.
+The biggest change is an 18% reduction in McCormick and a 26% increase in Fortinet.
 Fortinet is a great company and you can learn more about it here:

 The top positions of the portfolio stay the same.